Document Type : Research Paper

 Authors

-1 Department of Animal Sciences, Faculty of Agriculture, University of Tehran, Karaj, Iran.
+1 Department of Animal Science, Faculty of Agriculture, University of Tehran, Karaj, Iran.
+E-mail: Hormoz.Jafari@ut.ac.ir

-3 Department of Animal Sciences, Faculty of Agriculture, University of Tehran, Karaj, Iran
+3 Department of Animal Sciences, Faculty of Agriculture, University of Tehran, Karaj, Iran.
+E-mail: omidhajarmanesh.m@gmail.com

 Abstract

-Objective: This study was conducted to evaluate the effects of different levels of flaxseed oil and fish oil on productive performance, egg quality, yolk fatty acid pattern, and egg enrichment in laying hens.
+Objective: The objective of this study was to determine the effect of different levels of flaxseed oil and fish oil on productive performance, egg quality, yolk fatty acid pattern, and egg enrichment in laying hens.

-Method: A total of 324 white Shaver laying hens, 65 weeks old, were used in an 8-week trial arranged in a completely randomized block design with repeated measures.
-Six dietary treatments were applied, each with six replicates of nine birds per replicate.
-The experimental treatments included: Treatment one: control containing crude soybean oil and no source of flaxseed and fish oil, Treatment two: 1.5% flaxseed oil, Treatment three: 1.5% fish oil, Treatment four: 3% flaxseed oil, Treatment five: 3% fish oil and Treatment six: 1.5% flaxseed oil + 1.5% fish oil.
-Diets were based on corn and soybean meal and formulated according to the nutritional requirements of Shaver layers in the late production phase.
+Method: Three hundred and twenty-four white Shaver laying hens, 65 weeks old, were randomly assigned to one of six dietary treatments in an 8-week trial using a completely randomized block design with repeated measures.
+Six dietary treatments were used:: treatment 1: control containing crude soybean oil and no source of flaxseed and fish oil; treatment 2: 1.5% flaxseed oil, treatment 3: 1.5% fish oil, treatment 4: 3% flaxseed oil, treatment 5: 3% fish oil and treatment 6: 1.5% flaxseed oil + 1.5% fish oil.
+The diets were based on corn and soybean meal and were formulated according to the nutritional requirements of Shaver layers in the late production phase.

-Results: The results of this study showed that the use of flaxseed oil and fish oil had a significant effect on egg weight, egg laying percentage and feed conversion ratio (P<0.05), but egg mass and feed intake were not affected.
-Egg weight in the 1.5% fish oil treatment was higher than the 1.5% flaxseed oil + 1.5% fish oil treatment (P<0.05), but there was no significant difference with other treatments.
-Egg production in the 3% flaxseed oil treatment was higher than the control and 3% fish oil treatments (P<0.05), but there was no significant difference with other treatments.
-The feed conversion ratio in the 3% fish oil treatment was significantly higher than 1.5% flaxseed oil and 1.5% fish oil (P<0.05), but did not show any difference compared to the control and other experimental treatments.
-In the study of egg quality traits, it was found that only the Haugh unit was affected by the experimental treatments.
-So that in the treatments containing 1.5 and 3% flaxseed oil, the amount of Haugh unit was higher than the treatment containing 3% fish oil (P<0.05), however, no significant difference was observed between the other treatments.
-Examination of the yolk fatty acid profile showed that there was a significant difference between the experimental treatments.
-The treatment containing 3% fish oil had the highest concentration of the sum of eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) with a value of 182.14 mg/100 g of egg contents.
-In contrast, the 3% flaxseed oil treatment showed the highest level of alpha-linolenic acid (269.7 mg/100g egg).
-Also, the lowest ratio of omega-6 to omega-3 fatty acids was observed in the 3% flaxseed oil treatment (P<0.05).
-The most economical treatment in terms of egg enrichment was the 1.5% fish oil treatment, which increased the level of EPA plus DHA by about 35% compared to the Veterinary Organization standard of Iran.
+Results: This study found that flaxseed oil and fish oil significantly affected egg weight, egg laying percentage and feed conversion ratio (FCR) (P<0.05), but did not affect egg mass and feed intake.
+Egg weight in the 1.5% fish oil treatment was higher than the 1.5% flaxseed oil + 1.5% fish oil treatment (P<0.05), but was not different from other treatments.
+Egg production in the 3% flaxseed oil treatment was higher than the control and 3% fish oil treatments (P<0.05), but not different from other treatments.
+The FCR was significantly higher than 1.5% flaxseed oil and 1.5% fish oil (P<0.05) but not different from the control and other experimental treatments.
+For egg quality traits, only Haugh unit was significantly affected by the experimental treatments.
+So that in the treatments with 1.5 and 3% flaxseed oil, the Haugh unit was higher than the 3% fish oil treatment (P<0.05); however, no significant difference was observed between other treatments.
+Yolk fatty acid profile analysis revealed a significant difference between experimental treatments.
+The 3% fish oil treatment had the highest sum of eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) (182.14 mg/100 g of egg contents). whereas the 3% flaxseed oil treatment showed the highest level of alpha-linolenic acid (269.7 mg/100g egg) and the lowest ratio of omega-6 to omega-3 fatty acids (P<0.05).
+The 1.5% fish oil treatment was the most cost-effective egg enrichment, elevating the level of EPA plus DHA by approximately 35% compared to the Iranian Veterinary Organization standard.

 Keywords